automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Elopteryx.md

 # Elopteryx
-## Description: This Transylvanian dinosaur is almost as controversial as Dracula.
+## This Transylvanian dinosaur is almost as controversial as Dracula.